friendly-bits/geoip-shell/Documentation/DETAILS.md

 `geoip-shell-backup create-backup` : Creates a backup of the current firewall state and geoip blocking config.

 `geoip-shell-backup restore` : Restores the firewall state and the config from backup.
-Used by the *run script to implement persistence, and under certain fault conditions for automatic recovery.
+Used by the *run script to implement persistence.
+Can be manually used for recovery from fault conditions.

-### Optional script
-This script is intended for checks before installation.
-It does not get installed.
+## **Optional script in detail**
 **check-ip-in-source.sh** can be used to verify that a certain ip address belongs to a subnet found in source records for a given country.
 It is intended for manual use and is not called from other scripts.
 It requires the grepcidr utility to be installed in your system.

 `sh check-ip-in-source.sh -c <country_code> -i <"ip [ip] [ip] ... [ip]"> [-u <source>]`